SteveBenton6/garden_tips_full-stack/README.md

         ![Game Rules Wireframe](./assets/suppdocs/gamerules.png)

+-   ### Database Model Schema

-## Project Management
+## Agile Project Management

 - An ideation process was undertaken to suggest and prioritise the user experience for the site.
 From this user stories were generated, prioritised (including establishing a Minimum Viable Product) and managed using a Kanban board on GitHub.

 - Each user story:
   - Included Acceptance Criteria and Tasks.
   - Was tagged with its MoSCoW priority rating.
-  - Was assigned an owner.
-  - Was managed by the owner across to Done
+  - Was regularly managed for completion and moved across the Kanban board.

 - The Kanban board was regulalry reviewed bu the team.